-- 7. Applicants must meet all financial obligations. - 8.
-Applicants must pay the enrollment fee and complete all tuition payment requirements. - 9.
+- 8. Applicants must pay the enrollment fee and complete all tuition payment requirements. - 9.
 Accepted applicants must agree to and sign the Fortis College Enrollment Agreement.

-ADDITIONAL ADMISSIONS REQUIREMENTS FOR THE PHARMACY TECHNOLOGY PROGRAM
+ADDITIONAL ADMISSIONS REQUIREMENTS FOR THE PHARMACY TECHNICIAN PROGRAM

-In addition to the General Admissions Requirements, the following are additional admissions requirements for the Pharmacy Technology program.
+In addition to the General Admissions Requirements, the following are additional admissions requirements for the Pharmacy Technician program.

-Applicants must submit to and a pass a criminal background check administered by the school prior to starting the program, or prior to being readmitted following a withdrawal period of 90 days, and the results of the CBC must be in the student file prior to starting the program.
-The conviction for certain criminal offenses may bar an applicant from participating in certain externship/clinical training experiences, eligibility to acquire professional certification/licensure required to function in professional career fields, and obtaining employment.
-Adverse results, to include but not limited to, any felony or misdemeanor identified on an applicant's background report that may prevent the applicant's completion of the program, acceptance to externship/clinical training facilities, achievement of professional certification/licensure, and attainment of employment in a particular field.
+Applicants must submit to and a pass a criminal background check administered by the school prior to starting the program, or being readmitted following a withdrawal period of 90 days.
+The conviction for certain criminal offenses may bar an applicant from participating in certain externship training experiences, eligibility to acquire professional certification/licensure required to function in professional career fields, and obtaining employment.
+Any adverse results, to include but not limited to, any felony or misdemeanor identified on an applicant's background report that may prevent the applicant's completion of the program, acceptance to externship/clinical training facilities, achievement of professional certification/licensure, and attainment of employment in a particular field.